ibm-messaging/mq-golang/samples/README.md

 You will probably want to run `amqssub` JUST BEFORE running `amqspub` to ensure there is something waiting to receive the publications when they are made.
 The `pubsub.sh` script executes the two programs appropriately.

+## Building a container for running samples
+There is an set of files in here that will show how to create a container that runs the `amqsput` program.
+The `runSample.sh` script drives the process.
+It will try to connect to a queue manager running on the host machine.

 ## More information
 Comments in the programs explain what they are doing.
 For more detailed information about the